fractalqb/pack/README.md

 )
 ```

-and with this its trivial to let `versioner` show you it's version like this
+and with this its trivial to let `myfancyprogram` show you it's version like this

 ```go
 myfancyprogram v0.2.0a